-Henrietta Onwuegbuzie leads sessions in entrepreneurship on the MBA and Executive programmes at Lagos Business School (LBS), and is currently the academic director for the Owner-Manager Programme and the project director for the impact investing policy initiative at Lagos Business School.
-She has an MSc in Economics and Business Administration from the University of Navarre in Spain and an MBA from Lagos Business School.
-She is currently concluding her PhD research in entrepreneurship, at Lancaster University, UK.
+Dr Henrietta Onwuegbuzie leads sessions in entrepreneurship on the MBA and Executive programmes at Lagos Business School (LBS), and is currently the Academic Director for the Owner-Manager Programme and Project Director for the Impact Investing policy initiative at the Lagos Business School.
+She has an MSc (with honours), in Economics and Business Administration from the University of Navarre, Spain, an MBA from Lagos Business School and a PhD in Entrepreneurship, from Lancaster University, UK.

-Prior to joining the LBS faculty, she managed non-profit educational projects for the development of women in different states in Nigeria and subsequently, worked in the banking sector with key responsibilities in corporate banking.
-Henrietta is a member of the Governing Council of the African Forum in Brussels, and sits on the board of a number of Nigerian companies.
-She has extensive consulting experience, spanning projects at the State level to conglomerates and SME’s in various industries.
+Prior to joining the LBS faculty, she managed educational projects for women's development, in different states in Nigeria and subsequently, worked in the banking industry with key responsibilities for blue chip companies and multinationals in the corporate banking sector.
+Henrietta is a member of the Governing Council of the African Forum in Brussels and sits on the Board of a number of Nigerian companies.
+She has extensive consulting experience, spanning projects at the State level to conglomerates and SME's in various industries and is an active member of the Nigerian Economic Summit Group.
 On a voluntary basis, she mentors a number of aspiring and established entrepreneurs.

-Her areas of interest include strategies for entrepreneurial growth in developing countries, indigenous entrepreneurship, as well as the development of low-cost high impact business models that can be applied to both small and large-scale businesses.
-Other areas of interest include designing frameworks for generating systematic innovation and writing winning business plans.
+Her areas of interest include strategies for entrepreneurial growth and sustainable development in emerging economies, as well as low-cost, high impact business models that can be applied to both small and large-scale businesses.